I created the information architecture and content for this journey map while working with designers for visual design

 Though I can't share the specifics here, we uncovered:

-Product Feature Opportunities based on a repository of mentioned software and additional competitive analysis focused on feature affordances
+Product Feature Opportunities based on a repository of mentioned software and additional competitive analysis focused on feature affordances.

 I created and shared a deck covering specific software, what it does, students most appreciated features, and opportunity areas based off primary and secondary data.